 Main diagnoses, therapeutic interventions, and outcomes: After thorough evaluation, he was diagnosed with HIV-associated PML based on a CD4 count of 68 cells/microliter, subcortical white matter signal abnormalities on brain MRI, and positive CSF PCR for JC polyomavirus.
 Despite initiation of antiretroviral therapy, he unfortunately clinically declined and was ultimately transitioned to hospice care.

 Conclusions: While survival from PML has significantly improved with the advent of antiretroviral therapy, the overall prognosis remains poor.
 This case report emphasizes that PML should be included in the differential diagnosis for any immunocompromised patients with mental status changes even if they do not present with overt focal neurological deficits.
 It also highlights the importance of continuous HIV medical care to minimize the risk of patients developing such devastating complications.

-Walker, Bryan L. and Holt, Tina
+Walker, Bryan L. and Holt, Christina MD, MSc

 "Signs of Psychosis Leading to a Diagnosis of Progressive Multifocal Leukoencephalopathy: A Case Report,"

 Journal of Maine Medical Center: Vol. 1